Stéphane Dalmat: Club career

 On his arrival at Toulouse in the summer of 2004, the midfielder declared his reasons behind the switch: “Playing for Toulouse will be a beautiful adventure from both a human and sporting point of view.”
-Dalmat was outstanding in the early weeks of his Toulouse spell, starting games on the left flank and striking up an understanding with his good friend from his days at Lens, French forward Daniel Moreira.

 Relief at rediscovering the sort of form that attracted Inter three years ago disappeared in October 2004, when he fractured a bone in his foot in a friendly match against Nantes.
 Just days before the injury, Toulouse defender Lucien Aubey had said prophetically: “Some of the players are exhausted because we’ve been playing a match every three days.
 A guy like Dalmat, who hasn’t played much in recent months, must find it especially hard.”

 Dalmat returned to play in the last few months of the season, but Toulouse's bid to seal a European finish had floundered in the absence of Dalmat and Moreira, both of whom missed a large portion of the season through injury.

 On 13 July 2005, Racing de Santander announced the signing of Dalmat, on a free transfer signing a five-year deal.
 Santander followed up his capture with that of his brother Wilfried, who followed Stéphane to El Sardinero, penning a season-long deal.

 However, the French midfielder did not have the expected impact at Racing many hoped.
 The brothers sustained criticism from president Manuel Huerta after returning from their Christmas holidays four days late.
 The attack on their attitudes appeared to have hastened their exit from the La Liga outfit, but neither were sold by the club during the January 2006 transfer window.

-On 14 August 2006 Stéphane Dalmat returned to France signing for Bordeaux on a free transfer.
+On 14 August 2006 Dalmat returned to France signing for Bordeaux on a free transfer.
 Stéphane Dalmat has since moved again on another free transfer to Sochaux in July 2007.

-On 6 July 2012, Dalmat moved to Ligue 2 side Nîmes Olympique from Rennes where he played two seasons, but on 24 July, he announced that he is unable to continue as a player.
+On 6 July 2012, Dalmat moved to Ligue 2 side Nîmes from Rennes where he played two seasons, but on 24 July, he announced that he is unable to continue as a player.

 International career

-At international level, Dalmat has been capped by the France national under-21 football team.
+At international level, Dalmat was capped by the France under-21 national team.